BiFrust/bifrust.github.io/_docs/02-installation.md

 After logging into the BiFrust app for the very first time, you will be presented with this screen:

   <img src="/assets/images/firstLaunch.png" alt="loginPromptApp" width="500" heiggt="800"/>

-Click on the "Add connector button" and start transforming your data:
+Add storage device or an account as a connector and start transforming your data.